Entanglement on Two Bloch Spheres: Exploring Two-Qubit Stabilizer Group Structure: Introduction

-\section{1.
-Introduction}
+\section{Introduction}

 Bloch Sphere representation \cite{Bloch1946, Feynman1957, Radcliffe1971, Arecchi1972} is a powerful visualization tool that gets used across various areas of Quantum Mechanics.
 Extension of this representation to systems of two or more qubits is challenging due to entanglement.

-Recently there appeared a way to represent any pure two-qubit state using two Bloch Spheres \cite{SFMA2024}.
-The present work builds up on that development.
-We take a step back and focus on connection between a stabilizer group of a given two-qubit stabilizer state and the graphical representation of that state using two Bloch Spheres.
+There is a number of works that focus on different aspects of two-qubit system graphical representation, the need to project higher-dimensional space creates multitude of possibilities: from sections of three-dimensional space \cite{Bengtsson2006, Morelli2024} to examination of fibrations \cite{Mosseri2001, Bernevig2003, Mosseri2006, Uskov2008} to geometric algebra \cite{Rau2021, Wie2020}.
+Among scalable approaches Majorana stellar representation should also be noted \cite{Majorana1932, Aulbach2010} that allows to represent N-level system by N-1 vectors on the Bloch Sphere resulting in versatility and variety of applications \cite{Cormann2017, Yu-Guo2021, Xingyu2021}.

+The authors would like to contribute to the aforementioned labour by proposing a graphical representation where any pure two-qubit state may be represented on two Bloch Spheres.
+This method assigns a Bloch Sphere to each qubit, even in the case of maximally entangled states.
+As a result, local rotations on a single qubit of an entangled pair still correspond to rotations of a single Bloch Sphere.

+In the previous work \cite{SFMA2024} we have been exploring the two-qubit system through the lens of Geometric Algebra.
+Now we focus on the Stabilizer group structure and show how it contains the method to represent two-qubit entanglement on two Bloch Spheres.
+This stabilizer-based framework reveals a straightforward way to connect density matrix of a state with its graphical representation on two Bloch Spheres and demonstrates how Two Bloch Sphere approach is reflecting the symmetries of two-partite Hilbert space.
+Furthermore, grounding the representations in stabilizer formalism makes them accessible to the quantum computation and quantum foundations communities, where intuitive tools for qubit manipulation are most needed.

-The work is organized as follows.
-In Chapter 2 we briefly introduce stabilizer states and stabilizer groups.
-In Chapter 3 we speak about connection between the stabilizer group of a given state and its density matrix.
-In Chapter 4 we briefly introduce the graphical representation developed in \cite{SFMA2024} with focus on stabilizer state representation.
-In Chapter 5 we speak about connection between the stabilizer group of a given state and its graphical representation.
-As a result we obtain the connection between a density matrix of a given state and its representation on two Bloch Spheres.
-In Chapter 6 we discuss why and how the correspondence works.
-And chapter 7 is Conclusion.
+The work is structured as follows.
+Chapter 2 introduces stabilizer states and stabilizer groups.
+In Chapter 3, we explore the connection between the stabilizer group of a state and its density matrix.
+Chapter 4, examines the relationship between the stabilizer group and its graphical representation, ultimately establishing the link between a state's density matrix and its representation on two Bloch Spheres.
+Chapter 5 discusses the underlying principles of this correspondence and provides a use case for the method.
+Finally, Chapter 6 concludes the work.
+We emphasize examples and visualizations, allowing readers to engage with graphical representations and cultivate visual intuition as they progress through the paper.